-Now, I’m afraid you won’t find the recipe for Ella’s pistachio and orange truffles here because I didn’t have all of the ingredients to make them, but I did find myself wondering whether I could make an energy ball of my own creation with ingredients that I did have at hand, so I went ahead and had a bash.
+Now, I’m afraid you won’t find the recipe for Ella’s pistachio and orange truffles here because I didn’t have all of the ingredients to make them and pistachios are a high FODMAP food, but I did find myself wondering whether I could make an energy ball of my own creation with ingredients that I did have at hand, so I went ahead and had a bash.
 Thankfully they worked out very well!

 I think the trick to good energy balls is to make sure the ratio of dry ingredients to wet is accurate.
 Too wet and they won’t hold their shape, too dry and they won’t form into a ball and will crumble apart.
 I also couldn’t have made these without my trusty food processor, although a Nutribullet or blender would probably do the same job if that’s what you’ve got in your kitchen.

-When you bite into one of these energy balls the first thing that hits your taste buds is the smooth dark cocoa coating, but as you begin to chew, the sweetness of the dates and apricots merges with the bitter chocolate to create the impression of a sinfully decadent, but ultimately pretty healthy, sweetie.
+When you bite into one of these energy balls the first thing that hits your taste buds is the smooth dark cocoa coating, but as you begin to chew, the sweetness of the dates merges with the pumpkin and sunflower seeds and bitter cocoa flavour to create the impression of a sinfully decadent, but ultimately pretty healthy, sweetie.
 The nutty crunch of the crumbled seeds only adds to the overall enjoyment of the blend of flavours.

-That’s quite the description, but it’s as accurate as I can make it and you could easily adapt the ingredients to suit your own tastes, such as using cinnamon in place of ginger, or using other dried fruits in place of the apricots.
+That’s quite the description, but it’s as accurate as I can make it and you could easily adapt the ingredients to suit your own tastes, such as using cinnamon in place of ginger or adding more dried fruit into the mixture, such as dried cranberries.
 (You’d probably need to stick with using a base of dates though because it’s their fudginess which helps hold the energy balls together.)

-This recipe makes around 18 large marble-sized energy balls and is well worth having a go at.
+This recipe makes around 24 energy balls and is well worth having a go at.
 If you do make them, let me know how you get on.

 300g dates (pitted)